AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_unity.md

 ));
 ```

-By default, after leaving a chat room, the SDK removes all chat room messages on the local device.
-If you do not want these messages removed, set `Options#DeleteMessagesAsExitRoom` to `false`.
+By default, after leaving a chat room, the Agora Chat SDK removes all chat room messages on the local device.
+If you do not want these messages removed, set `Options#DeleteMessagesAsExitRoom` to `false` when initializing the SDK.

 The following code sample shows how to retain the chat room messages after leaving a chat room: